DSuveges/TorrentData/Music_Torrent - Genres/README.md

 ### Step 3.
 Summarizing genre data:

-Summaraizing the number of torrents belonging different genres and the corresponding download number is also not trivial, as torrents often have contradicting genre annotations (In extreme cases, a single torrent can have 15 assigned genres).
+Summaraizing the number of torrents belonging different genres and the corresponding download number was also not challenging, as torrents often have contradicting genre annotations (In extreme cases, a single torrent can have 15 assigned genres).
 So I have decided to split both the torrent count and download number between genres. **For example:** if there is a torrent with 120 downloads and three assigned genres, then each genre got 1/3 count and 40 downloads.

 ```R
 # Creating a restricted dataset to make the process quick, will be removed in the final verision.